stadtulm/a13-ansible/README.md

 ## HowTo
 ### Add new machine
 * Update DNS zonefile in `files/coredns/zones/`
-* Update DNS by `ansible-playbook main.yml --limit dns`
+* Update DNS by `ansible-playbook main.yml --tags dns`
 * Enter Hostname twice in `inventory`, below `[all]` and below the other role the machine should have, eg. `[bbb]`
 * Confirm that you can ssh into the machine by its newly aquired dns name (this also adds the host key to your `~/.ssh/known_hosts`)
+* run `ansible-playbook main.yml -l your.fresh.hostname.example` (you may need `--user root` if you don't have an user yet, the base role creates one for you)
 * ...?